 Presented by: Dr. David Kisor, Manchester University

-Sponsored by Agena Bioscience®Watch Video Recording
+Sponsored by Agena Bioscience®Watch the Recording

 Newly identified biomarkers, and evidence to support their potential pharmacogenomic (PGx) relevance, can help address challenges involved with optimizing personalized drug therapy.

 In this webinar, Dr. David Kisor from Manchester University will present the latest evidence supporting newly identified (predictive) biomarkers for pharmacogenomics (PGx) as well as evaluating the relevance of certain existing biomarkers.
 He will introduce a new resource that will be available for comparing and contrasting Clinical Pharmacogenetic Implementation Consortium (CPIC) and U.S. Food and Drug Administration (FDA) PGx data.

 Professor of Pharmaceutical Sciences and Pharmacogenomics and Director of Pharmacogenomics, Manchester University